 And then it’s off to work.
 Manually removing the remaining leaves from the trunk and sanding it back.
 Painstakingly putting the pieces together and tightly winding twine around his spear-to-be.

 While Raffles (and his dad, who is also making a spear today) work away, I take Sugarpuff off for some lemon myrtle lollipops and Davidson plum sherbet and we find a great mini cultural workshop where she too can make something of her own.
-She chooses to paint and decorate her clapping sticks with the lovely local ladies.
-The hot pink theme she goes for isn’t very authentic but she’s pretty chuffed with her handiwork.
+She chooses to paint and decorate a set of clapping sticks with the lovely local ladies.
+The hot pink theme she goes for isn’t very authentic but she’s pretty chuffed with her handiwork, as are the lovely ladies who assist.

 When we return we find the boys scooping up handfuls of orange goo, made from crushed rock and tree resin, taking only what they need to seal and paint their spears by hand.